26 May Google Summit 2016

 As you can see from the images above, the styling of these new responsive ads for display looks clean and sleek and is a worthwhile new ad format to their expanding inventory.
 We’re hoping that this new format will help improve the speed and cost of production for image ads, which is often a stumbling block when looking to extend your marketing to the GDN.

 We will continue to monitor the effects of these changes over the coming year.
 As usual with Google, these announcements come months before the actual changes get implemented, and we will keep clients up to date of the changes as they happen.
 We will also be in touch with clients who we believe will be affected or may see an opportunity from these changes.
-If you would like to discuss these changes, or any of their implications on your account please don’t hesitate to ask.
+If you would like to discuss these changes, or any of their implications on your account please don’t hesitate to contact us.